OpenMMD

 Give AI the diagram format it can actually work with

-OpenMMD helps you keep diagrams visual for people and structured for AI.
+OpenMMD helps you keep diagrams visual for people, books structured for readers, and source text accessible to AI agents.
 That is the sweet spot for modern product work, development workflows, and one-person companies moving fast.